smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/06-Your-First-CI/README.md

   => run the tests
 - Stops if any of preceding steps failed

-**NB: Here we setup the CI part of the CI/CD lifecycle of a software, we can easily imagine that once Github passed all the tests, you want to deploy your code somewhere, that you will see in next exercice**
+**NB: Here we setup the CI part of the CI/CD lifecycle of a software, we can easily imagine that once GitHub passed all the tests, you want to deploy your code somewhere, that you will see in next exercice**